nathanlumulisanay-lgtm/udsl/1.Root Directory/CONTRIBUTING.md

 # 🤝 Contributing to UDSL (Universal Document Structure Layer)

 Thank you for your interest in contributing to **UDSL v1.0** —
-the world’s first model-agnostic document structure standard for AI.
+a model-agnostic document structure standard for AI.

 UDSL is maintained as part of the **RenMetrix — LOOM Protocol**
 and aims to be an open, transparent, auditable standard for